trndav/trndav/README.md

 - 👋 Hi, I’m @trndav
-- 👀 I’m interested in Python, AI and Ruby on Rails
+- 👀 I’m interested in Python and Machine Learning
-- 🌱 I’m currently learning Python, AI and Ruby on Rails
+- 🌱 I’m currently learning Python and Machine Learning
-- 💞️ I’m looking to collaborate on Python, AI
+- 💞️ I’m looking to collaborate on Python and Machine Learning

 <!---
 trndav/trndav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.